Housing Law - Foreclosure

 How can I fight an eviction?

 Foreclosure is a long process, but if that process is completed and you are still living in the property that was foreclosed, you would be subject not only to eviction but double damages as a person no longer having a legal right to be present on the property (a trespasser).
 Unlike foreclosures, evictions are very short term legal proceedings that typically involve a 3 day notice to quit, a forcible entry and detainer lawsuit which requires four business days to answer the complaint and then a trial as to possession and damages to the premises.
-Some evictions may involve federal rights in accordance with FHA, HUD or other entities that provide or supervise subsidized rents.
+Some evictions may involve federal rights under the guidelines of FHA, HUD or other entities that offer or supervise subsidized rents.

 I received a notice for Termination With Cause.
 What is this?